Designed with you and your workplace in mind, our course will help you achieve the professional development needs of employers

 The Graduate Certificate is particularly suitable for practitioners who have undertaken accredited CPD modules with their organisation or a University and want to achieve a small graduate award in the first instance.
 Progression from an accredited course(s) to a named award may have been negotiated by your organisation as part of the accreditation.

 Bring in relevant certificated credit from Middlesex modules, another university or accredited partner or gain credit for experiential learning through recognition of prior learning (RPL).

-On all programmes, modules are supported through a blended learning approach, involving interactive campus and online workshops, supported (online) peer interaction, tutor support and guided self-study.
-Workshops are provided at Hendon campus, usually 3-6 per module but are also available online for students accessing the course from a distance.
+On all programmes, modules are supported through an online learning approach, including online workshops, supported (online) peer interaction, tutor support and guided self-study.

 Most modules run over 12 week semesters from October to January or January to May.
 The final project module can run over 2 semesters.